 The hilly and mountainous surroundings of Lake Mutanda offer opportunities for Agritourism.
 Visitors can tour the crops and plantations of the locals as they learn the traditional planting ways of the locals.
 Agritourism involves visitors touring the agricultural fields of the local people and can also participate.
 The areas around Lake Mutanda have fertile soils that support crop production on a large scale.

 Lake Mutanda is quite a long way from the capital Kampala due to its location in the southwestern region of the Kisoro district.
-The lake can be accessed by both air and road transport.
+Access the lake by both air and road transport.
 Uganda is one of the best countries in Africa with a good road network system in rural areas especially around tourism sites.

 How to get to Lake Mutanda?